-USPS finds ‘no evidence’ of mail ballot fraud in case cited by top Republicans
+Postal Service finds no evidence of mail ballot fraud in Pa. case cited by top Republicans

 “The Erie Post Office did not back date any ballots,” Weisenbach wrote.

-Hopkins’s name is redacted in the investigative report, but the document refers extensively to his claims and involvement with Project Veritas and the group’s founder, James O’Keefe.
+Hopkins’s name is redacted in the investigative report, but the document refers extensively to his claim and involvement with Project Veritas and the group’s founder, James O’Keefe.

 Hopkins has been suspended without pay since Nov.
 10, according to a person with knowledge of the situation, who spoke on the condition of anonymity to discuss confidential personnel matters.
-A disciplinary letter to Hopkins from a Postal Service supervisor states Hopkins’s “actions may have placed employees and yourself as well as the reputation of the U.S. Postal Service in harm’s way,” the person said.
+A disciplinary letter to Hopkins from a Postal Service supervisor states that Hopkins’s “actions may have placed employees and yourself as well as the reputation of the U.S. Postal Service in harm’s way,” the person said.

 In a statement through Project Veritas, Hopkins called the investigative report “vague and deceptive” and said it “underscores the importance of recording conversations.
 I wish I hadn’t stopped recording.”